unyt-org/datex-core-js-legacy/docs/manual/1 Introduction.md

 The [UIX framework](https://uix.unyt.org/) provides a developer-friendly abstraction around DATEX JS to create reactive fullstack web applications.

->  [!NOTE]
->  DATEX JS implements a JavaScript interface on top of a DATEX Runtime environment.
+DATEX JS implements a JavaScript interface on top of a DATEX Runtime environment.
->  If you want to learn more about the DATEX, check out the [Specification](https://github.com/unyt-org/datex-specification)
+If you want to learn more about the DATEX, check out the  [Specification](https://github.com/unyt-org/datex-specification)

 >  [!NOTE]
 >  We will use the term "*JavaScript*" throughout in this manual.
 This should be regarded as